Challenges faced by Indian startups

 Success stories of startups that overcame this challenge

 Ola, Paytm, and Flipkart are just a few of the Indian startups that have overcome regulatory obstacles to become market leaders.
-These businesses became successful and innovative players in their respective markets by adopting proactive compliance strategies, collaborating with government officials, and making use of technology to streamline procedures.
+These businesses became successful and innovative players in their respective markets by adopting proactive compliance strategies, collaborating with government officials, and leveraging technology to streamline their procedures.

 5) Poor Infrastructure